RobNor12/IT-Automation-Engineering/README.md

-# SOC Automation Home Lab
+# SOC Automation Home Lab: Automated Threat Detection & Enrichment

-## 📖Project Overview:
+### 📖Project Overview:
-This project simulates a real-world Security Operations Center (SOC) environment.
-The goal was to build an automated incident response pipeline that detects malicious activity, triggers alerts, and automates the initial triage and enrichment process, drastically reducing "mean time to respond" (MTTR).
+This project demonstrates an automated security monitoring and alert enrichment pipeline.
+By simulating malicious activity on a Windows 10 endpoint, the system automatically detects threats via Wazuh, orchestrates log enrichment through Shuffle, and centralizes incident reporting within TheHive.

+The goal of this lab was to streamline the "Detection-to-Report" lifecycle, reducing manual analyst work by automating the gathering of threat intelligence and initial incident categorization.

-## 🛠️ Tools & Technologies
+### 🛠️ Tools & Technologies
-* **Virtualization:** Vultr (Cloud Infrastructure), VirtualBox (Endpoint Simulation)
+* **Virtualization:** Vultr (Cloud Infrastructure), VirtualBox (Endpoint Isolation)
+* **Endpoint Monitoring:** Windows 10, Sysmon, Mimikatz (Telemetry Generation)
-* **Detection & SIEM:** Wazuh
+* **Detection:** Wazuh (SIEM/XDR)
-* **Incident Response:** TheHive5
-* **SOAR Automation:** Shuffle
+* **Orchestration:** Shuffle (SOAR)
-* **Telemetry:** Sysmon, Mimikatz
+* **Case Management:** TheHive (Incident Response)
+* **Threat Intelligence:** VirusTotal API

+### ⚙️ Key Features
+(Insert your diagram here—if you don't have one, keep it simple with text:)
+[Windows 10 / Sysmon] → [Wazuh Agent] → [Wazuh Server] → [Shuffle Webhook] → [VirusTotal API] → [TheHive API]

-## 🚀 Key Features
+### 🚀 Key Features
-* **End-to-End Pipeline:** Automated ingestion of endpoint logs from Windows 10 via Wazuh to a centralized SOC dashboard.
-* **Threat Detection:** Configured Sysmon to capture adversarial behaviors, specifically using Mimikatz to simulate credential dumping.
-* **SOAR Integration:** Utilized Shuffle.io to create automated workflows that:
-  * Ingest alerts via Wazuh Webhook URI.
-  * Automatically enrich alerts with hash reputation checks.
-  * Open and categorize incident cases in TheHive.
-  * Send automated notification alerts to the SOC team.

-## 🏗️ Architecture(Optional: Insert a simple flow diagram here.
-You can use a tool like draw.io or Excalidraw to show: Windows Endpoint -> Wazuh -> Shuffle -> TheHive)

-## 🖼️ Project Gallery(Replace these placeholders with your actual screenshots)
-Shuffle Workflow: [Add image] — The logic behind the automated triage.
-Wazuh Dashboard: [Add image] — Visualizing detected Mimikatz execution.
-TheHive Case Management: [Add image] — The resulting automated ticket in TheHive.
+* **Automated Telemetry Generation:** Utilized Mimikatz to trigger specific Windows Event IDs, verified via Sysmon to ensure high-fidelity detection.
+* **Automated Enrichment Pipeline:** When Wazuh detects a security event, a Shuffle workflow is triggered via Webhook.
+It automatically parses the alert, queries VirusTotal for hash reputation, and formats the metadata.
+* **Streamlined Alert Reporting:** Instead of manual triage, alerts are pushed directly into TheHive, fully enriched with threat intelligence, allowing analysts to immediately assess the severity.

+### 📋 Methodology
+* **Infrastructure:** Deployed Linux instances on Vultr for centralized logging and case management.
+* **Telemetry:** Installed Sysmon on a Windows 10 VM to capture process execution, file integrity, and network connection events.
+* **Detection Logic:** Configured Wazuh to monitor specific Sysmon Event IDs (e.g., process creation for mimikatz.exe).
+* **Orchestration:** Built a custom Shuffle workflow to act as the "middleman," transforming raw logs into actionable incident reports.

-## 💡 Lessons Learned
+### 💡 Lessons Learned
 * **Persistence & Automation:** Tackled the challenges of database persistence in Docker-based SOC stacks, learning to manage service dependencies (depends_on and healthchecks) to ensure data integrity across reboots.
 * **System Hardening & Security:** Navigated the balance between endpoint security (Windows Defender) and the need to run red-team tools for testing and verification.